-1. Verify placarded timing on controller matches engine placarded timing.

-2. Verify the correct fuel is being used and verify the fuel system is working correctly.
+- 1. Verify placarded timing on controller matches engine placarded timing. - 2.
+Verify the correct fuel is being used and verify the fuel system is working correctly. - 3.

-ICA EIS-41000 Prepared by: EAC 3.
 Perform and induction leak check.
 If there is a leak, repair the leak and then verify if the problem has been fixed.
-If there is no leak or the problem has not been fixed, proceed to step 4.

-4. Inspect the MTH for oil seal failure or other damage.

-a.
-Remove the MTH cover.
+If there is no leak or the problem has not been fixed, proceed to step 4. - 4.
+Inspect the MTH for oil seal failure or other damage. - Remove the MTH cover. - b.

-b.
 Inspect for oil pooling.
 If oil seal has failed, MTH must be replaced.
-Note: A thin film of oil does not indicate a failure.
+Note: A thin film of oil does not indicate a failure. - c.

-c.
 Inspect tamper paint and trigger wheel.
-If tamper paint has been disturbed or trigger wheel has been loosened from the screws and shaft, MTH must be replaced.

-d.
-Replace the cover in the same orientation it was removed.
-For units that have a yellow triangle on the MTH cover label, the yellow triangle shall point towards the magnetic sensor when installed.
-See Figure 2.

-e.
-NOTE: The MTH is not a field serviceable or repairable unit.

-5. Check the gap between magnetic sensor and trigger wheel.
+If tamper paint has been disturbed or trigger wheel has been loosened from the screws and shaft, MTH must be replaced. - d.
+Replace the cover in the same orientation it was removed. - e.
+NOTE: The MTH is not a field serviceable or repairable unit. - 5.
+Check the gap between magnetic sensor and trigger wheel.
 Make sure the sensor is held firmly in place by the set screws.
 Verify that the trigger wheel has not struck the sensor.
-If the trigger wheel has struck the sensor, then the sensor needs to be replaced.

-6. Verify the correct installation of the MTH or CSTW.
+If the trigger wheel has struck the sensor, then the sensor needs to be replaced. - 6.
+Verify the correct installation of the MTH or CSTW.
 The trailing edge of the 11th tooth after the two missing teeth on the trigger wheel needs to be centered under the sensor with the engine at TDC cylinder #1.
 Correct as necessary.
-See Figure 3 for tooth alignment.
+See Figure 4 for tooth alignment.